 - Mood swings and overreaction to criticism or evaluations

-- It is important to note that workplace violence can be committed by people who are not mentally ill.
-There exists a tendency to oversimplify the cause of workplace violence as prompted by mental illness, but in most cases that is not true.
+It is important to note that workplace violence can be committed by people who are not mentally ill.
+There exists a tendency to oversimplify the cause of workplace violence to mental illness, but in most cases that is not true.

 7. Create an action plan, share it with employees, and practice